sabat-12067/sabat-Langflow-flashcardapp/README.md

 - Authentication with Supabase and Redux Toolkit
 - Users can create different classes, and each class can have their own flashcard groups
 - Flashcards groups have many flashcards with a front and backside
+- Light and Dark Mode with Redux Toolkit

 ## Technologies Used